ZacharyBolgert/ZacharyBolgert/README.md

 ## What's Next

-Finish Atomic Red Team simulation and detection tuning above, then consider extending the lab with a second endpoint to test lateral-movement detection, or a Linux agent with auditd for cross-platform coverage.
+Run additional Atomic Red Team techniques (e.g., T1003 credential dumping, T1547.001 persistence) to expand detection coverage across more of the MITRE ATT&CK matrix.
+Longer-term: extend the lab with a second endpoint to test lateral-movement detection, or a Linux agent with auditd for cross-platform coverage.

----

 ## Related Projects